Ara Fell: Story

 After heading to the Hunting Grounds to rendezvous with her father, Lita and Adrian are unable to locate him.
 While searching separately, the ghostly figure from the caves returns to Lita and identifies herself as Asari, an elven spirit sent to assist Lita in breaking the stone curse upon her race.
 She informs Lita that her ring possesses the power to dispel the curse, and to do so she must travel to the nearby Ruins of Arei in vampire territory to do so.
 Upon reuniting with Adrian, he and the entire village are turned into stone by the power of the ring.
 In a fit of despair, she is approached by the local bard, Doren, who takes her to his home, revealing that a small number were saved by the visiting sorcerers, including himself, Lita's father, and the village elder.
 The group agrees to accompany Lita to the ruins, but are attacked in the night by a group of vampires, leaving Lita's father and the elder bitten and mortally wounded.
 Doran remains behind to see to their treatment while Lita is accompanied by Seri Kesu, one of the visiting sorcerers, to the ruins.
 Together, they defeat the vampire clan inside, and Lita is given a second elven artifact by Asari, gaining the ability to free individuals from the stone curse.
-Asari also reveals it was her who turned the village to stone in hopes of encouraging Lita, and lifts the curse on them as well.
+Asari also reveals that she turned the village to stone in hopes of encouraging Lita, and lifts the curse on them as well.